 This change is being driven by mobile devices and their associated e-commerce apps.
-According to an IBM study done in 2014, nearly one third of all purchases on Thanksgiving and Black Friday were conducted on mobile devices.
-Over 50% of e-commerce purchases and 29% of all retails sales were made over mobile phones.
+According to an IBM study done in 2014, nearly one-third of all purchases on Thanksgiving and Black Friday were conducted on mobile devices.
+Over 50% of e-commerce purchases and 29% of all retail sales were made over mobile phones.
 And that’s just Black Friday; Cyber Monday has been known to crash the interwebs.

 So how can you get involved and earn some of that sweet, sweet cheddar?
 Let’s see how a successful e-commerce app or website is made, and how you can get started on your own project.